gregoryguillou/terraform-api/docs/TUTORIAL.md

 A full description of how the container that embed the feature of `terraform` is out of the scope of this tutorial.
 You should review the scripts and the [Development Guidelines](GUIDELINES.md).
 For more details.
-However, you can build the container with the script below:
+However, in order to build the container, you will need to add your github repository, username and token to an `.env` file in `stack`.
+You can user `.env.template` as a template for this `.env` file.
+Once done, you should be able to build the container with the script below:

 ```shell
 cd stack